-- The Residence Services main office in Korb Hall will be open during winter break on days that the University is open.
+The University Housing main office in Korb Hall will be open during winter break on days that the University is open.
 Residence Hall Directors will maintain office hours during break; however, they may be out of the office at times due to their break/holiday plans.

-- The security aide staff will be on duty each night of winter break.
-During winter break, Security Aides will be on duty between 5pm and 12am.
-The security aide staff can be reached at 330-672-7010.
+The safety assistant staff will be on duty each night of winter break.
+During winter break, Safety Assistants will be on duty between 5pm and 12am.
+The safety assistant staff can be reached at 330-672-7004.

-- During winter break, the Area Desks are open from 8am until 5pm on days that the University is open.
+During winter break, the Tri-Towers Area Desk will be open from 8am until 5pm on days that the University is open.

-If you become locked out of your room during winter break during business hours, you will need to contact your area desk.
+If you become locked out of your room during winter break during business hours, you will need to contact the Tri-Towers Area Desk.
 If you become locked out during non-business hours, you can reach a break staff person on duty by calling the Tri-Towers Area Desk at 330-672-3244; this number will be forwarded to the hall director on duty when offices are closed.

-- If you have a problem during winter break, during business hours, you may contact winter break staff through the Residence Services main office at 330-672-7000.
+If you have a problem during winter break, during business hours, you may contact winter break staff through the University Housing main office at 330-672-7000.
 During non-business hours, you can reach a break staff person on duty by calling the Tri-Towers Area Desk at 330-672-3244.

 If you are not returning to the residence halls for the spring semester, the following procedures will help guide you through the process and ensure your student account is accurate.